Module fpdf.syntax

 else:

-if isinstance(elem, PDFObject)
+if isinstance(elem, PDFObject):

-else elem.serialize(
+elem.serialize(

 _security_handler=_security_handler, _obj_id=_obj_id